THE MALIYAN EXPERIENCE

 Supporting Cultural Excellence through training

-TAFE Western acknowledges that it stands on the lands of the Wiradjuri, Ngemba, Muruwari, Barkindji, Wailwan, Wongaibon and Gamilaroi peoples.
+TAFE NSW acknowledges that it stands on the lands of the Wiradjuri, Ngemba, Muruwari, Barkindji, Wailwan, Wongaibon and Gamilaroi peoples.
 The organisation, and its staff, recognise the strength, resilience and capacity of Aboriginal peoples and respect Aboriginal Elders past and present.